-- Interview Rooms have a glass partition all can comply with 2 metre social distancing and rooms with glass partitions are used as first choice option. - Due to CVP, Serco staff volumes have been reduced, which has assisted with social distancing in the cell area. - Regular contact with Serco Supervisor and no reported issues.
+- Interview Rooms either have a glass partition or bars but all can comply with 2 metre social distancing and rooms with glass partitions are used as first choice option. - Due to CVP, Serco staff volumes have been reduced, which has assisted with social distancing in the cell area. - Regular contact with Serco Supervisor and no reported issues.